Provision of ec2 instances over AWS cloud & Configuration of Kubernetes multinode cluster.

 Commands to set the enviornment variable:-

-✔ expose AWS_ACCESS_KEY_ID = “ AXXXXXXXXXXXXXX”
+✔ export AWS_ACCESS_KEY_ID = “ AXXXXXXXXXXXXXX”

-✔ expose AWS_SECRET_ACCESS_KEY = “XXXXXXXXXXXXXXXXXXXXXXXX ”
+✔ export AWS_SECRET_ACCESS_KEY = “XXXXXXXXXXXXXXXXXXXXXXXX ”

 Credentials of aws can also be optionally specified in ec2.ini file.
 For this you can get two kewords i.e